RGB-Tools/RGB-Documentation/state-transitions.md

   * `Genesis seal` which is a "self-referenced" definition, meaning that the **The transaction used as a seal definition coincides with the witness transaction including the present assignment**.
 As the final `txid` of the transaction depends on all the data of the state transition, including `txptr` it would be impossible to calculate it due to the circular reference implied.
 In practice the `Genesis Seal` is a void field which has become necessary to handle several situation in which an external UTXO is not available: a notable situation is the generation and update of Lightning Network commitment transactions.

 ##### Owned States

+This second component of the Assignment is responsible for the definition and storage of the data assigned by the Seal Definition.
+In RGB an Owned State can be defined with only one among 4 State Type: `Declarative`, `Fungible`, `Structured`, `Attachments`.